Jay-Wook/regulations/REGULATIONS.md

     - 2k1) They MUST provide their unique CRGA identifier if available.
     - 2k2) They MUST provide an alias to use during the competition.
     - 2k3) They MUST provide a suitable email address to serve as contact.
     - 2k4) They SHOULD provide legal name and identification to be eligible for monetary awards.
-(Note: CRGA MUST respenct all player's right to anonymity.)
+(Note: CRGA MUST respect all player's right to anonymity.)
 - 2l) All persons MUST NOT use any external aids that give an unfair advantage.
 This includes:
     - 2l1) Written notes or other unfair non-electronic aids.
     - 2l2) Laptops or other unfair electronic aids.